o19s/awesome-opensearch-ai/README.md

 * [Introducing MCP in OpenSearch](https://opensearch.org/blog/introducing-mcp-in-opensearch/) - Overview of the Multi-model Computation Protocol
 * [OpenSearch Generative AI](https://opensearch.org/blog/opensearch-generative-ai/) - Introduction to generative AI capabilities
 * [Unlocking Agentic AI Experiences with OpenSearch](https://opensearch.org/blog/unlocking-agentic-ai-experiences-with-opensearch/) - Building AI agents with OpenSearch
+* [Tarun Agarwal - Building a RAG Pipeline with AWS Bedrock, OpenSearch, and LangChain](https://tarunaga.medium.com/building-a-rag-pipeline-with-aws-bedrock-opensearch-and-langchain-71fdbc7e8733) - A medium article detailing how to build a RAG pipeline that generates text embeddings, stores them in OpenSearch, and processes documents with LangChain
+* [Cian Clarke - Retrieval Augmented Generation with Amazon OpenSearch Vector DB & Langchain](https://www.cianclarke.com/blog/aws-opensearch-and-langchain/) - A personal blog post explaining how to use OpenSearch as a vector database with Langchain for RAG applications

 ## Documentation